 For example, we use the internet in our home via wifi connection.
-One side wifi router connects to the laptop and the other side connects to the internet service provider.
+On one side a wifi router connects to the laptop over a wireless channel, and the other side connects to the internet service provider over a WAN port.

-Our laptop and wifi router both having a network layer.
-When a user enters an URL address in a web browser address bar and hits the enter key, application layer protocol HTTP ( web browser uses HTTP) sends a request to the transport layer.
+Our laptop and wifi router both have a network layer.
+When a user enters an URL address in a web browser address bar and hits the enter key, the application layer protocol HTTP ( web browser uses HTTP) sends a request to the transport layer.
 The transport layer sends the request message to the network layer of the laptop.

 The Laptop network layer sends the message to the wifi router over the wireless medium.
 The network layer of the WiFi Router checks the destination IP and finds that it belongs to a web server on the Internet.
 The wifi router sends the message to the ISP over the DSL line.

 Till now there is only a single outgoing link.
 But there can be multiple outgoing links from ISP (Internet service provider), there can be multiple outgoing links.
 One suitable link is chosen.

 Interworking of networks: The network layer connects to different types of networks.
 The networks could be VLANs or any other network.
-Like in our example, the IP layer is doing interworking between internal LAN and the public internet.
+Like in our example, the IP layer is doing interworking between the internal LAN and the public internet.

 Addressing: The network layer does the end-to-end logical addressing.
 Before sending a packet to the underlying data link layer, the network layer adds a header in front of user data.
 The header has source and destination logical addresses.
 Two addresses may be directly connected or maybe multiple hopes apart.

 The IP layer only looks for the destination IP address for the next network hope, so that kind of IP does not matter for forwarding packets from any type of network to any other type of network.